klange/toaruos/README.md

 4. De-Cairo-tize the compositor.
 (Done, but more work planned)

 6. Enough C to port Python.
-(In progress)
+(Done, but also more work to do - some bugs exist / math stuff doesn't work)

 7. Enough C to port GCC.
 (In progress)